-In this second image or five tetrahedrons, bound by blue tape, you can see part of the five tetrahedrons bound by red (above) through the clear plastic.
+In this second image or five tetrahedrons, bound by blue tape, we can see part of the five tetrahedrons bound by red (above) through the clear plastic.
 There are in fact 20 tetrahedrons all bound together.
 They all share a common centerpoint.
 The next image of five are bound by a dark green plastic tape.

 We find a cluster of of four tetrahedrons, here bound by clear tape and you can see wisps of the red, blue and green groups on the edges.
 This four-and-one configuration (the one being just below) with the three groups of five tetrahedrons harbors a special type of asymmetry and discontinuity.
-We’ll be studying it closely.
+We’ll eventually be studying it closely.

 Yes, and finally, very clearly, all by itself, is a solitary tetrahedron.
 The red, blue and green tape of the abutting tetrahedral sets are readily discerned.

 The icosahedral cluster may be considered a transformational nexus; and in future articles, that concept will be explored further.